DHIN: Self-Sustaining and Financially Secure

 As many health information exchanges have struggled to implement a successful business model, DHIN has been a financially self-sustaining operation since 2012.
 Revenue generated from DHIN’s products and services cover our expenses and allow for an allocation to capital reserves, ensuring that DHIN can ride out unexpected financial challenges.
 Sound business practices also allow for the organization to prepare for growth with investments in new technology platforms and infrastructure.
 It is this strong financial foundation that allows DHIN to confidently navigate the challenges of the changing healthcare marketplace and prepare for meeting the healthcare communication needs in Delaware and beyond.

 As opportunities become available, DHIN applies for grant funding that supports initiatives relevant to the strategic direction of our stakeholders.
 This helps accelerate the development and adoption of new products and services.
-DHIN is currently the recipient of two matching grants from the Office of National Coordinator for a combined total of over $3.3 million dollars.
-These grants, which expire in July of 2017, are helping to promote the adoption of notification services, consumer engagement tools, care summary exchange and much more.
+In 2015, DHIN received two matching grants from the Office of National Coordinator for a combined total of over $3.3 million dollars.
+These grants, which expired in July of 2017, helped to promote the adoption of notification services, consumer engagement tools, care summary exchange and much more.
 While DHIN is not dependent on grant funding, its availability can greatly enhance DHIN’s ability to serve the complex and evolving communication needs of care providers and patients.